 Another option with shoulder pain diagnosis is to think about the associated symptoms.
 Often it can be really hard to pin point where the pain is originating from and it may move around.
 When this is the case it can help to think a bit more about how it feels e.g. burning, dull or stabbing pain, or any specific symptoms you are getting such as tinging, numbness or weakness.

+The best way to get an accurate shoulder pain diagnosis is to see your doctor.
 If your shoulder pain is fairly minor and your arm movements are not particularly limited, you can try self-managing your symptoms at home.
 Talk to your pharmacist about medication, try using ice or heat packs.
 Try to avoid any heavy lifting, but do keep your shoulder gently moving.
 Resting it completely can actually make things worse.

 See you regular doctor if:

 Your doctor will arrange for any necessary test or scans to confirm your shoulder pain diagnosis and can then advise you on self-management or refer your on for care e.g. with a physical therapist or orthopedic surgeon.

 The shoulder is the most mobile joint in the whole body – think how much more movement there is in your shoulder than your knee.
 To achieve all this movement the joint has to sacrifice stability for mobility, making it prone to injury.
 And to make things more complicated, the shoulder is very close to the neck and it is common for neck problems to cause shoulder pain, even in people when there is no pain in the neck itself.

 One of the most common reasons that people with shoulder pain fail to respond to treatment is incorrect diagnosis so for anyone with shoulder pain diagnosis is key.